luci/luci-go/lucicfg/doc/README.md

 * Most CQ features are not supported except for `location_filters` and `owner_whitelist`.
 If provided, they must meet the following conditions:
-    * `location_filters` must match either host and project or neither, and match only a file extension, or all paths.
+    * `location_filters` must specify either both host_regexp and
+      project_regexp or neither.
+For path_regexp, it must match file extension only (e.g. `.+\.py`) or everything.
 Note that, the exact same set of Gerrit repos should be specified across all analyzers in this cq_group and across each unique file extension.
     * `owner_whitelist` must be the same for all analyzers declared in this cq_group.
 * Analyzers will run on changes targeting **all refs** of the Gerrit repos watched by the containing cq_group (or repos derived from location_filters, see above) even though refs or refs_exclude may be provided.
 * All analyzers must be declared in a single [luci.cq_group(...)](#luci.cq-group).

 For example: